-&lt;sup>49 For support for research and development, see Berend, Economic History of Twentieth Century Europe, 285-6; for a summary of the European Social Fund, see European Commission, European Social Fund: 50 Years Investing in People (Luxembourg: Office of Official Publications of the European Commission, 2007) http://ec.europa.eu/employment\social/esf/docs/50th\anniversary\book\en.pdf> (accessed June 8, 2011); for background on the social policy of the European Community, also see Michael Shank, "Introductory article: The Social Policies of the European Communities," in Paul J. G. Kapteyn (ed.), The Social Policies of the European Communities (Leyden: Europa Institutu of the University of Leyden, 1977), 4-6; Glenda G. Rosenthal, "Education and Training Policy," in Leon Hurwitz and Christian Lequesne (eds.), The State of the European Community: Policies, Institutions, and Debates in the Transition Year (Boulder, CO: Lynne Rienner Publications, 1991), 273-83; Pedro Corono-Viron, "Social Protection," in Hurwitz and Lequesne, State of the European Community, 229-42; Robin Gaster, "Research and Technology Policy," in Hurwitz and Lequesne, State of the European Community, 243-58.
+&lt;sup>49 For support for research and development, see Berend, Economic History of Twentieth Century Europe, 285-6; for a summary of the European Social Fund, see European Commission, European Social Fund: 50 Years Investing in People (Luxembourg: Office of Official Publications of the European Commission, 2007) http://ec.europa.eu/employment\social/esf/docs/50th\anniversary\book\en.pdf (accessed June 8, 2011); for background on the social policy of the European Community, also see Michael Shank, "Introductory article: The Social Policies of the European Communities," in Paul J. G. Kapteyn (ed.), The Social Policies of the European Communities (Leyden: Europa Institution of the University of Leyden, 1977), 4-6; Glenda G. Rosenthal, "Education and Training Policy," in Leon Hurwitz and Christian Lequesne (eds.), The State of the European Community: Policies, Institutions, and Debates in the Transition Year (Boulder, CO: Lynne Rienner Publications, 1991), 273-83; Pedro Corono-Viron, "Social Protection," in Hurwitz and Lequesne, State of the European Community, 243-58.